urastogi885/beginner_tutorials/readme.md

 ```shell script
 roscore
 ```
-- Open a new terminal and switch to the project directory:
+- Open a new terminal, switch to the project directory, and run the talker program:
 ```shell script
 cd <Project Directory>
 source catkin_ws/devel/setup.bash
 rosrun beginner_tutorials talker
 ```
-- Open a new terminal and switch to the project directory:
+- Open a new terminal, switch to the project directory, and run the listener program:
 ```shell script
 cd <Project Directory>
 source catkin_ws/devel/setup.bash